jschaefer619/DH150-2020S/README.md

 * Many of the above points are echoed here.
 The search feature for DJ's allows for more efficient use.
 A newcomer is free to browse the DJ galleries if they desire.
 * A similar search feature is incorporated in the 'blog' website section
-* The absense of this feature for showtimes is very undesirable.
-Again, the user will have to remember a given showtime to find more show info when navigating the "shows" page
+* The absense of this search feature for showtimes is very undesirable.
+Again, the user will have to remember a given showtime to find more show info when navigating the 'shows' page

 * *Severity Rating 2*

 ### Heuristic Eight: Aesthetic and Minimalist Design

 * The landing page of the website is disappointing.
 It is cluttered with old blog posts layed out in a series of blocks.
 UCLA Radio has a thriving youtube channel with great videos of in station performances.
 As evidenced on the new blog, talented photographers document local concerts.
 Visually appealing content such as this should be the first thing new users see when visiting the webpage.
 * The banner at the top of the web page could display useful information about upcoming events or announcements.
 A major one could be how programming has changed in the wake of COVID-19.
 However, it instead alternates betweeen two banners that provide no substantive information about the station.
-Wasted space
+Wasted space.
 * The "shows" section of the website is a very inefficent use of a lot of space.
 Furthermore, there are many black slots where automated programming plays instead of a radio show.
 These spaces should have some sort of icon to assist in the aesthetic of the page. *See below*

 * *Severity Rating 3*